playwbj/NativeAppAbility/README.md

 ### 1.3 if need to use this plugin in ios platform, add below plugin
   cordova plugin add cordova-plugin-add-swift-support --save

-## 2. check if app is installed info, before use this function,please add the whitelite to your package，refer to http://note.youdao.com/noteshare?id=ed4883e4bc52c3b6485e06f5723ae3e2
+## 2. check if app is installed info
+before use this function,please add the whitelite to your package，refer to http://note.youdao.com/noteshare?id=ed4883e4bc52c3b6485e06f5723ae3e2
 ### 2.1 usage example:

 nativeAppAbility.checkAppInstalled(